circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ## Capistrano

-Once your project is set up to use Capistrano, just run [deployment commands](https://github.com/capistrano/capistrano/blob/master/README.md#command-line-usage) within your CircleCI job steps as required.
+Once your project is set up to use Capistrano, you can run [deployment commands](https://github.com/capistrano/capistrano/blob/master/README.md#command-line-usage) within your CircleCI job steps as required.
 ```
 version: 2